 Whether you want to watch a movie or show a PowerPoint presentation, it can be quite handy to connect your Android smartphone or tablet to a projector.
 The amount of options you have depends on the projector you use.
 Each projector has different ports and features.
 Let’s take a look at the most common options.

 First and foremost, check to see if your projector has an app that can be used with it.
 This is by far, the most pain free solution if it’s possible.
 Brand name projectors like Panasonic may have apps that allow you to connect via a Wi-Fi or Bluetooth network and project a screenshot of what’s on your Android.
 If you can’t find an app on the Google Play website, have a look at the website of the company that made your projector or the documentation.

 Many newer Android devices and projectors support Miracast.
 If your Android device supports Miracast, but your projector doesn’t, you can purchase a Miracast video adapter that attaches to the HDMI port on the projector.
 Miracast allows you to mirror anything on your Android device.
-It also does not require that you have an existing Wi-Fi network.

 If a wireless solution won’t work for you, the next best thing is to get a hard-wired connection.
 Your Android device will need to support some type of hard-wired video connection.
 Many do not.
 The two most common connections are MHL or HDMI.

 If your device has a Mini-HDMI port (which is rare), use a Mini-HDMI cable to connect between an HDMI port on the device and the standard HDMI port on the projector.
 Some devices like the Samsung Galaxy S8 and Note8 may support a USB-C to HDMI adapter.